A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

 We can speculate that the WR stars in I\,Zw\,18 are more luminous than $\log (L / L_\odot) \approx 5.6$, based on the following arguments.
 First, in the MW and its direct surroundings, the luminosity of the dimmest WR star increases with decreasing metallicity \citep{Shenar20}, where $\log (L_\mathrm{WR, \, min} / L_\odot)$ has a value of 4.9 in the MW, 5.2 in the LMC, and 5.6 in the SMC.
 Second, a hot stripped star with $\log ( L / L_\odot) = 5.1$, which does not manifest itself as a WR star, has been detected in the SMC \citep{Gotberg23}.
-This further supports the idea that WR stars at low metallicity have to be luminous, in order to drive winds that are dense enough for producing the characteristic WR emission lines.
-From this it would follow that the absence of cool SGs with $\log (L / L_\odot) \gtrsim 5.6$ in I\,Zw\,18 is not the result of the star formation history, but the result of such luminous helium-burning stars manifesting themselves as different objects such as WR stars.
+This further supports the idea that, at low metallicity, WR stars must be more luminous to drive winds dense enough to produce the characteristic WR emission lines.
+In that scenario, the WR stars in I\,Zw\,18, with $\log (L / L_\odot) > 5.6$, can be expected to have higher initial masses and thus shorter lifetimes than the brightest observed cool SGs ($\log (L / L_\odot) \approx 5.6$).
+From this it would follow that stars younger than the brightest observed cool SGs do exist in I\,Zw\,18.
+In that case, the absence of cool SGs with $\log (L / L_\odot) \gtrsim 5.6$ in I\,Zw\,18 is not due to star formation history; rather, it results from such luminous helium-burning stars manifesting as different types of objects such as WR stars.
+We note that at the metallicity of I\,Zw\,18, a luminosity gap may well exist between the brightest cool SG and the dimmest WR star.
+In that gap, we would expect evolved stars to be hot, helium-rich stars or intermediate-temperature objects (see Sect.\,\ref{sec:stellar_populations}).
+For convenience, we provide definitions of different types of stars we discussed in Table\,\ref{tab:types_of_star}.